 "Ok Jack, time for your lobotomy!"
-Such a classic Calvin and Hobbes quote that comes to mind each year.
+This classic Calvin and Hobbes quote comes to mind every year.
 But before we perform any pumpkin lobotomy, let's go over some important carving pro-tips.

 Pumpkin Shopping Tips